enkutatash/ml_project/README.md

-# Django ML Prediction API
+# Student Habits vs Academic Performance

 This project is a Django REST API that serves multiple machine learning models to predict student exam scores based on input features.